input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/issue-credential.md

   .getOrElse(throw new RuntimeException("Impossible as we used a key to create the DID"))
 ```

-## Define the credential claims
+## Defining the Credential Claims

-First, let's define the credential contents:
+Before issuing a credential, we need to define its contents:

 ```scala mdoc
   val credentialContent: CredentialContent = CredentialContent(